 After all, we are here for the customer and future business partner.
 We need to LISTEN.
 Once you have someone from your audience that has moved into the prospect role, it is even more critical that we listen to what they are saying … or not saying.

 Your number one job as a marketer is to find your prospect’s pain.
 What is their struggle?
 What is it that you can fix?
 If you’re like me, you really get jazzed by helping people.
-Share your own story so they can find themselves in your struggle, and then your solution will be that more powerful for them because it worked for you.
+Share your own story so they can find themselves in your struggle.
+Then, your solution will be that much more powerful for them because it worked for you.

 A good tactic when doing affiliate or network marketing on social media is to use voice messaging so your prospect can “hear” your voice, your inflection.
 It’s hard to hear your passion in a series of text messages.